stevecassidy/python-web-programming/python/pysqlite.md

 embedded datbase.
-SQLite itself is written as a system library in C which means that it is relatively easy to port to new environments (eg. your mobile phone) and can be linked into applications written in many langauges.
+SQLite itself is written as a system library in C which means that it is relatively easy to port to new environments (eg. your mobile phone) and can be linked into applications written in many languages.
 For our purposes, the Python SQLite interface is most relevant and there are a number of alternatives to choose from.
 We will make use of the most popular of these which is [pysqlite](http://pysqlite.org/).